-To use gamit Subset 3.5 Gamification To use gamification elements such as challenges, competitions, points, badges, and leaderboards to make the learning experience more enjoyable and the learning outcome more sustainable. (our own suggestion) Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Explorer (Level A) knows what digitally supported gamification is and how it applies through specific samples is able to apply a digitally supported gamified process in teaching and learning situations to improve student's involvement if he/she is provided with the technology general interest in digitally supported gamification processes Expert (Level B) knows the concept behind digitally supported gamification processes and the varieties and opportunities of different gamification offers. is able to apply a digitally supported gamification process in teaching and learning situations and choose the best technology to obtain the desired learning outcomes explorative attitude toward selecting technologies that can better drive the digitally supported gamification activities and redesigning learning activities for gamification purposes
+Subset 3.5 Gamification To use gamification elements such as challenges, competitions, points, badges, and leaderboards to make the learning experience more enjoyable and the learning outcome more sustainable. (our own suggestion) Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Explorer (Level A) knows what digitally supported gamification is and how it applies through specific samples is able to apply a digitally supported gamified process in teaching and learning situations to improve student's involvement if he/she is provided with the technology general interest in digitally supported gamification processes

-Pioneer (Level C) has a wide knowledge of digitally supported gamification processes in teaching and learning has a wide knowledge of digitally supported gamification processes in teaching and learning is able to design, implement and evaluate a digitally supported gamification process regardless of available digital technology and integrates the activities in the whole learning process; uses the potential of digitally supported gamification for motivation, creativity & autonomy of learners, as well as for tolerance towards complexity and failure creative approach towards available digital technology and integrates the activities in the whole learning process; uses the potential of digitally supported gamification processes exploring new areas for digitally supported gamification for motivation, creativity & autonomy of learners, as well as for tolerance towards complexity and failure upported ind applying --- -----------------------------
+Expert (Level B) knows the concept behind digitally supported gamification processes and the varieties and opportunities of different gamification offers. is able to apply a digitally supported gamification process in teaching and learning situations and choose the best technology to obtain the desired learning outcomes explorative attitude toward selecting technologies that can better drive the digitally supported gamification activities and redesigning learning activities for gamification purposes Pioneer (Level C) has a wide knowledge of digitally supported gamification processes in teaching and learning is able to design, implement and evaluate a digitally supported gamification process regardless of available digital technology and integrates the activities in the whole learning process; uses the potential of digitally supported gamification for motivation, creativity & autonomy of learners, as well as for tolerance towards complexity and failure creative approach toward creating learner-centric digitally supported gamification processes and exploring new areas for applying digitally supported gamification in learning